Visiting the Studio Ghibli Museum in Mitaka, Tokyo, Japan

 If you want to buy a ticket from abroad, JTB Group sells them for certain countries.
 On the 1st of the month, tickets for the next 4 months go on sale.
 Be sure to plan ahead because only 100 tickets available per admission day can be purchased from abroad.

 Note: For some countries, JTB only sells Ghibli Museum tickets to travelers who also purchase a flight or tour with them!
-In which case, purchase Studio Ghibli Museum Tickets from a tour operator like Voyagin or Get Your Guide.
+In which case, purchase Studio Ghibli Museum Tickets from a tour operator like Get Your Guide.

 These sites sell tickets at a premium, but it will guarantee you entry to the museum.
 You can purchase last-minute tickets for this month, or guaranteed tickets for next month.